Make Cold Brew Coffee Quickly with the Gourmia Automatic Cold Brewer

 #3 Add Ground Coffee to Basket

-Add coffee grounds inside the Coffee Basket and then place it on top of the pitcher.
+Add coffee grounds inside the Coffee Basket and place it on the pitcher.

-Add coffee grounds inside the Coffee Basket and then place them inside the Pitcher.
+Add coffee grounds inside the Coffee Basket and place them inside the Pitcher.

 #4 Put on the Top Filter and Lid

-The Top Filter will fit snug over the Coffee Basket.
+The Top Filter will fit snugly over the Coffee Basket.

 Secure the Lid on top.